iv-org/documentation/docs/ipv6-rotator.md

            - subnet: fd01:db8:a::/64
              gateway: fd01:db8:a::1
    ```
+   Note: Don't change the subnet and the gateway.
+Unless there is a conflict with an existing docker network.
 4. Make sure that you have this line set in `config.yml`:
    ```yaml
    force_resolve: ipv6